-Hubby and I have been married for a year and 6 months.
+Hubby and I have been married for a year and six months.

 They say marriage is a place of so much learning.

-Well, I have learnt quite a number of lessons in my very young marriage that transformed our marriage but I’ll share FIVE of them with you.
+Well, I have learned quite a number of lessons in my very young marriage that transformed our marriage, but I’ll share FIVE of them with you.

-So, here are FIVE of the lessons I learnt the hard way that changed my marriage:
+So, here are FIVE of the lessons I learned the hard way that changed my marriage:

-1. I’m not always responsible for my spouse’s unhappy moods
+1. I’m not always responsible for my spouse’s unhappy mood

 But alas, when he finally opens up, it’s definitely not me!